Smith-Pad/osui/README.md

 This particular version of OSUI Mockup HTML is ported from the FOIL-Home project which was started for a short while before Smith-Pad started.

+## Views
+In this section, we are going to talking about the views for the mockup